There are three main challenges to buying health insurance as an individual:

-These approaches allow starting down the road toward early retirement sooner, with more income, more life options, and less financial risk.
+These approaches allow starting down the road toward early retirement sooner, with more income and life options and less financial risk.
 However, having a higher income produces unique challenges to obtaining affordable medical insurance.

 Unfortunately, no one has a crystal ball.
 So we have to make our best decision year to year.
-Hopefully this framework will help you minimize your health insurance costs in 2022.
+Hopefully this framework will help you minimize your health insurance costs, at least through 2025.

 How are you dealing with the challenges and risks of obtaining health insurance?
 Is health insurance keeping you trapped in a job when you would otherwise retire, work less, start a business, or choose another career?